-Micro-deposits are a easy way to verify a customer bank account.
-It’s a method used in various services to ensure that the individual owns the bank account that they are adding to your service.
+Micro-deposits are an easy way to verify a customer bank account.
+It’s a method used in various services to ensure that the individual owns the bank account they are adding to your service.

-- Acquire routing number and account number from your customer.
+- Acquire routing number and account number from your customer

-- Acquire basic account information from your customer.
+- Acquire basic account information from your customer

 The deposits sent via bank transfer will show your company name on your customer bank account so they know exactly who the deposit came from.